Please Join Us!

-The Department has the following five Faculty Sections, which provide a forum for intellectual exchange and collaboration among faculty and staff.
+The Department has the following four, which provide a forum for intellectual exchange and collaboration among faculty and staff.

-- Health Policy, Management & Law Section, co-directed by Carolyn Engelhard and Robert J. Meyer
+- Health Policy, Management & Law Section, co-led by Carolyn Engelhard and Robert J. Meyer

-- Comparative Effectiveness, Quality, & Outcomes Research Section, co-directed by George Stukenborg and Paul Targonski.
+- Comparative Effectiveness, Quality, & Outcomes Research Section, co-led by George Stukenborg and Paul Targonski.

 The Department has the following administrative divisions and programs.

 - Biomedical Informatics: research and consulting on the application of computing and communications technology to biomedical research and health data.
 Biomedical Informatics manages the UVa Clinical Data Repository in support of clinical research at UVa.
 Director: James Harrison

 - Patient Outcomes Research: teaching, research and community interventions in public health practice and health care policy.
 Director: George Stukenborg

 - Translational Research & Applied Statistics: provides the analytical infrastructure for basic, clinical, and translational research at the University of Virginia, specifically in cancer and in close collaboration with faculty and staff in the NCI-designated University of Virginia Cancer Center.
 Director: Gina Petroni

 - Research Collaboration and Consultation Program.
 Director: Aaron Pannone